This recipe for fermented jalapeño peppers is not only packed with slightly spicy flavor, but it is also loaded the added gut health benefits.

 We love fermented jalapeños around here.
 In fact, my little ones enjoy a little bit of a spicy kick every now and then.

-If you’re in overabundance of jalapenos from your garden or just want to try a delicious and slightly spicy fermented condiment, this is the snack for you!
-We are finished with our growing season here at the homestead so I buy some produce in bulk while on our bi-weekly shopping trips.
+If you’re in overabundance of jalapeños from your garden or just want to try a delicious and slightly spicy fermented condiment, this is the snack for you.

 - 6 cloves of garlic

-- Add salt and enough water to cover and give it a gentle shake.
+Add salt and enough water to cover, add a lid and give it a gentle shake.

-- Place your weight on top of your ferments.
-It is very important to keep your ferments below the brine.
-I really like the glass weight that is included in the fermentools kit.
+Place your weight on top of your ferments.
+It is really important to keep your fermented food below the bring.
+I like the glass weight that is included in this kit.

-- Allow to ferment for 3-5 days at room temperature.
+Allow to ferment for about 4-5 days at room temperature.

-- Once finished fermenting, use a refrigerator safe lid and move to cold storage.
+Once the fermenting process is finished, use a refrigerator safe lid and move to cold storage.
+These lids are great!